Online symptom checker K Health raises $12.5 million, launches in New York City

 “Everything we do is driven by a relevant comparison,” Bloch said.
 “When you go online and something’s bothering you … it’s a scary moment.
 It’s like a broken clock that’s right twice a day.
 That’s why we [take this] very accurate approach to understanding potential diagnoses.”

-Koch said that K Health has already improved patient outcomes in markets where it has launched.
+Bloch said that K Health has already improved patient outcomes in markets where it has launched.
 Integrity Family Care, a Madison County health care provider that was one of K Health’s first stateside partners, says that in two months it was able to manage care for 85 percent of patients using the app remotely, outside of emergency rooms and offices.

 “There’s so much misdiagnosis — so much overtesting and overtreatment,” Bloch said.
 “We see [K Health] as a tool that can help to rule out something that’s potentially serious [and] help users take control of the information … [For] people who don’t have the ability to get access to quick care, that’s crucial.”